MMaffi/MoneyMap/README.md

-# 💰 Controle de Gastos
+# 💰 Expense Control

-Um aplicativo simples e intuitivo para gerenciar suas finanças pessoais, permitindo registrar despesas, visualizar totais e manter o controle do seu dinheiro.
+A simple and intuitive app to manage your personal finances, allowing you to record expenses, view totals, and keep track of your money.

-## 🚀 Funcionalidades
+## 🚀 Features
-✅ Adicionar e remover despesas
+✅ Add and remove expenses
-✅ Categorização dos gastos
+✅ Categorize expenses
-✅ Cálculo automático do saldo disponível
+✅ Automatic calculation of available balance
-✅ Interface responsiva e fácil de usar
+✅ Responsive and easy-to-use interface
-✅ Armazenamento local dos dados (LocalStorage)
+✅ Local data storage (LocalStorage)

-## 🛠 Tecnologias Utilizadas
+## 🛠 Technologies Used
-- **HTML** → Estrutura do site
+- **HTML** → Website structure
-- **CSS** → Estilização e responsividade
+- **CSS** → Styling and responsiveness
-- **JavaScript** → Funcionalidade e manipulação dos dados
+- **JavaScript** → Functionality and data manipulation

-## 📌 Contribuição
+## 📌 Contribution
-- Sinta-se à vontade para sugerir melhorias ou abrir issues no repositório.
+- Feel free to suggest improvements or open issues in the repository.